kristiansoerensen/H3_BigData/README.md

 To make changes or new cities, go to api settings to create or edit existing record.

+### Warehousing
+Go to the tap warehousing, and create new record with the necessary data, to be able to connect to the mongodb database/collection

+When clicking on the "Update warehouse" button, Odoo will take a snapshot of the mongodb database, and import alle the data, and aggregate the date, and store it to the database, under the warehouse.

 ## Cron job
 Every 10 minutes, a job will call the api, and checks on last updated, to not make duplicates.